WD 1856+534: Planetary system

 The planetary transmission spectrum obtained with GTC OSIRIS is gray and featureless, likely because of the high level of hazes.
 The transmission spectrum was also obtained with Gemini GMOS.
 It does not show any features beside a possible dip at 0.55 μm.
 This feature could be caused be auroral emission at the nightside of the planet.
 The research find a minimum mass of 0.84 by accounting for the transit geometry of a grazing transit.
 The researchers also revised the white dwarf parameters and found a total age of 8-10 billion years, in agreement with the system belonging to the thin disk.

 Observations with the James Webb Space Telescope published in 2025 show an infrared excess from the star due to thermal emission by the planet, independently confirming its planetary nature.
 The observations constrain the planet's mass to be less than six times that of Jupiter, and indicate a temperature of 186±6 K, making this the coldest exoplanet directly detected so far, beating out the previous record-holder, Epsilon Indi Ab.

+One 2026 study analysing a JWST spectrum found hydrocarbons in the planetary atmosphere, as well as finding it to be carbon-rich.
+Their effective temperature of 390 K is higher than the equilibrium temperature of 160 K, indicating that tidal circularization heated the planet during the migration to its current orbit.

 A search with transit timing variations found no additional planets.
 The search excluded planets with a mass more than 2 with orbital periods as long as 500 days and planets with >10 with orbital periods as long as 1000 days.